hernanchavezthielemann/GRO2LAM/README.md

    >> yes
    Water atoms are taken into account, and water configuration popup is enabled.

-   Generally, the following data comes from the water.stp:
+   Generally, the following data comes from the water_model.itp:

    >>> O in the non bonded file
    Label for the oxigen atom in the non bonded .itp file.